holoviz-dev/blog/posts/lumen_1.0/index.md

 These changes reflect a shift from experimentation toward production-oriented usage, especially in enterprise and research environments.

-Below is a draft section that fits naturally after the core architecture sections or just before *What’s Next*.
-It introduces **lumen-anndata** while generalizing to domain-specific Lumen variants.

 ## Domain-Specific Lumen: Genomics with `lumen-anndata`

 One of the main value propositions of Lumen is that it is an open, extensible, system that can be customized for your particular needs and requirements.
 Alongside the core Lumen 1.0 release, we have been exploring what it looks like to **tailor Lumen to specific scientific and analytical domains**.
 One early example of this work is **`lumen-anndata`**, a proof-of-concept integration focused on genomic and single-cell analysis workflows for the biosciences.